downad/raz/README.md

 # The Idea
-a mod to do them all
+a mod to do them all!
-- mark regions and show them in a hud
-- protect areas, invite guests
-- create zones for PvP {Player vs. Player}
+it allows players {depending on privilegs}
+- to mark their (region / areas / zones) with name
+- to protect / open their (region / areas / zones)
+- to invite / ban other players to interact in own protected (region / areas / zones)
+- to allow / disallow PvP in own (region / areas / zones)
-- prevent damage for player in cities {Mobdamage vs. Player - MvP}
+- to allow / disable Mobdamage {Mobdamage vs. Player - MvP} in own (region / areas / zones)
-- give areas an effect like
+- to set own (region / areas / zones) with an effect like hot, dot, holy, evil

 |effect| description | |
 |-----|-----|-----|